-Alex Garland wastes no time in writing the film down for audiences that wouldnt even have a clue what a Turing Test was, let alone be able to pass one themselves.
+Alex Garland wastes no time in writing the film down for audiences that wouldnt know the difference between a Turing Test and the Turin Shroud, let alone be able to pass one themselves.
 Ex Machina is a work that assumes that everybody present has a working knowledge of the issues surrounding A.I. and proceeds on from there.
 Garland has no interest in Neill Blomkamps big flashy action and effects sequences and gives us a minimalist science-fiction film one set in a coolly ambient underground home that consists of little more than a series of conversations among four characters (one of whom never gets to say a word throughout anyway).
-It is not that effects are not present either those use to create Alicia Vikanders android body are every bit as impressive as the motion capture work that went into Chappie it is just that the fascination of the film lies just as much in the carefulness of the conversations between the characters.
+It is not that effects are not present either those use to create Alicia Vikanders android body are every bit as impressive as the motion capture work that went into Chappie it is more that the fascination of the film lies in the carefulness of the conversations between the characters.

-While films like Transcendence and Chappie have fallen light years wide of the target and while The Machine came close to the same direction, Ex Machina becomes one of the few films to touch directly onto the questions at the heart of the artificial intelligence and raised by the Turing Test.
+While films like Transcendence and Chappie have fallen light years wide of their conceptual grasp, Ex Machina becomes one of the few films to touch directly onto the questions at the heart of the artificial intelligence and raised by the Turing Test.
 The entire film is staged as a beautifully absorbing series of debates about whether Ava is alive or merely programmed.
 Alex Garlands script is filled with sharp writing and ideas.
-One of the most amusing of these is the idea that Oscar Isaacs creator of Bluebook who is clearly intended as a dark fusion of Sergei Brin and Mark Zuckerberg demonstrates that the A.I. was created out of an amalgam of all the mass of data that his search engine has accumulated.
+One of the most amusing of these is the idea that Oscar Isaacs creator of Bluebook who is clearly intended as a dark fusion of Sergei Brin and Mark Zuckerberg demonstrates that the A.I. was created out of an amalgam of the mass of data that his search engine has accumulated.
 It is the intriguing question in a post-Edward Snowden world of hyper-surveillance of our online presence of what comes after that?
-At one point, an outraged Domhnall Gleeson is given to deliver the side-splitting line Did you design her face based on my pornography profile?
+At one point, an outraged Domhnall Gleeson delivers the side-splitting line Did you design her face based on my pornography profile?

-All of the principals give excellent performances Domhnall Gleeson has been a rising name in recent years and appears the essence of callow youthfulness; Oscar Isaac, another rising name, gives a performance of burly coarseness that also ends up absorbing with his intellectual wit; while Alicia Vikander gives an absorbing and eerily fascinating performance as the android girl.
+All of the principals give excellent performances Domhnall Gleeson has been a rising name in recent years and appears the essence of callow youthfulness; Oscar Isaac, another rising name, gives a performance of burly coarseness that comes wry a wry intellectual wit; while Alicia Vikander gives an absorbing and eerily fascinating performance as the android girl.